 Ever since the existence of M. trossulus was recognized by molecular genetic markers (Varvio et al. 1988), the search has been on for reliable morphometric characters allowing one to distinguish it from M. edulis.
-The discreteness of these two species was confirmed in studies employing numerous metric shell traits and a multidimensional approach, but no individually informative characters have been found (McDonald et al. 1991; Mallet, Carver 1995; Innes, Bates 1999; Telesca et al. 2018).
-Therefore M. edulis and M. trossulus are generally treated as cryptic species and are routinely identified genetically.
-While multilocus analysis is desirable for an unambitious identification of species and their hybrids, in practice singular presumably diagnostic markers are usually employed, most often the protein coding region for the polyphenolic adhesive protein (ME 15/16 or Glu-5’) (Larrian et al. 2019).
+The discreteness of these two species was confirmed in studies employing numerous metric shell traits in a multivariate approach, but no individually informative[diagnostic?] characters have been found (McDonald et al. 1991; Mallet, Carver 1995; Innes, Bates 1999; Telesca et al. 2018).
+Therefore M. edulis and M. trossulus are generally treated as cryptic species and are routinely identified by molecular markers.
+While multilocus analysis is desirable for an unambitious identification of species and their hybrids, in practice singular presumably diagnostic markers are usually employed, most often the coding region of the polyphenolic adhesive protein gene (ME 15/16 or Glu-5’) (Larrian et al. 2019).